adibakshi28/Viral_Spread-Android/README.md

 # Viral Spread

-Viral_Spread-Android is an Android game developed using the Unity engine.
+Viral Spread is an Android game developed using the Unity engine.
 This repository contains the complete project files and resources necessary to build and run the game.
 The game challenges players to control the spread of a virtual virus through strategic navigation and quick decision-making.

 ## Table of Contents
 1. [Introduction](#introduction)